 Third, to what extent are providers' practices amenable to change?
-It was our intuition that provider counting procedures would be determined to some extent by extrinsic factors such as the manner of communication received from courts and the efficiency of information transmission between various other parties.
+It was our intuition that provider counting procedures would be determined to some extent by extrinsic factors such as the manner of communication received from courts and the efficiency of information transmission between various of a defendant or disposition of the case by a judge.
+Cases are thus best understood as discrete interactions with clients in which legal advice and representation are provided.

+other parties.
 If so, changing the manner in which caseloads are counted might be either very difficult or impossible.
 We sought to understand the obstacles to implementing changes in counting procedures among providers, identify areas where support would be needed for that implementation, and also identify areas where change would be impossible.